The bulk van der Waals layered magnet CrSBr is a quasi-1D material: Methods

 \subsection{Scanning transmission electron microscopy}

 STEM imaging was performed with a probe-corrected Thermo Fisher Scientific Themis Z G3 operated at $\SI{200}{\kilo\volt}$.
 The probe convergence semi-angle was 19 mrad.
 The corresponding probe size of the aberration-corrected electron beam is sub-Angstrom.
-The beam current was $\SI{60}{\pico\ampere}$.
+Typical beam current used was $40-\SI{60}{\pico\ampere}$.
+All images were collected at room temperature.
+The frame size was 1024x1024 pixel and the dwell time is $\SI{500}{\nano\second}$/pixel.
+10 images were acquired and overlapped using Velox software to increase the signal-to-noise ratio.

+The STEM-HAADF images were analyzed using a custom-made Python code framework.
+The change in lattice distance between different atomic columns was detected by performing peak finding on the output of a fully convolutional neural network which predicts the atomic position as Gaussians in a segmentation map.

+The percentage change between Cr and S/Br columns was calculated by $\Delta b = \frac{x - b_{mean}/2}{b_{mean}/2}$ where $x$ is the analyzed distance between two atomic positions and $b_{mean}/2$ the mean inter-atomic column value.
+The value was obtained from a 6L CrSBr that was used as a reference and extracted by fitting a histogram of inter-atomic column distances with a normal distribution.